pravega/pravega/documentation/src/docs/segment-store-service.md

     - `StreamSegmentSealOperation`: When processed, it sets a flag in the in-memory metadata that no more appends can be received.
 When the Storage Writer processes it, it marks the Stream Segment as read-only in Tier 2 Storage.
     - `StreamSegmentTruncateOperation`: Truncates a Stream Segment at a particular offset.
 This causes the Stream Segment's `StartOffset` to change.
     - `MergeTransactionOperation`: Indicates that a Transaction is to be merged into its parent Stream Segment.
 - **Metadata Operations** are auxiliary operations that indicate a change to the Container metadata.
-They can be the result of an external operation (we received an request for a Stream Segment we never knew about before, so we must assign a "unique ID" to it) or to snapshot the entire metadata (which helps with recovery and cleaning up Tier 1 Storage).
+They can be the result of an external operation (we received a request for a Stream Segment we never knew about before, so we must assign a "unique ID" to it) or to snapshot the entire metadata (which helps with recovery and cleaning up Tier 1 Storage).
 The purpose of the metadata operations is to reduce the amount of time needed for failover recovery (when needed).
     - `StreamSegmentMapOperation`: Maps an ID to a Stream Segment Name.
     - `TransactionMapOperation`: Maps an ID to a Transaction and to its Parent Segment.
     - `UpdateAttributesOperation`: Updates any attributes on a Stream Segment.